uafgeotools/rtm/README.md

 _rtm_ is a Python package for locating infrasound sources using reverse time migration (RTM).
 Infrasound (or seismic) waveform data are back-projected over a grid of trial source locations.
 Based upon previous work by Sanderson et al.
-(in press) and Walker et al. (2010), this implementation is flexible and applicable to a wide variety of network geometries and sizes.
+(2020) and Walker et al. (2010), this implementation is flexible and applicable to a wide variety of network geometries and sizes.
 Realistic travel times can be incorporated from numerical modeling or atmospheric specifications.